erickveil/ProgrammingNotes/Kotlin/Kotlin Coroutines.md

 ## Use in MVI

-In an MVI project, I used the following function to load a JSON file and parse it into a Data Model.
+In an MVI project I was working on, I used the following function to load a JSON file and parse it into a Data Model.
 ```kotlin
 private fun loadLootTable() {
 	viewModelScope.launch {